RFFPFSDev/RabbitMq-dotnet/README.md

 Example: If subscriber(consumer) stop working even for few seconds or the RabbitMQ (broker) restart, the message/queue will be deleted.

-- Instead declare a queue in each subscriber application
+- Instead, declare a queue in each subscriber application

 ```cs
 var queueDeclareResult = await channel.QueueDeclareAsync(queue: "q.logs", durable: true, exclusive: false, autoDelete: false, arguments: null);